GeorgeSchiro/GetCert2/README.md

     If a SAN specific website does not yet exist in IIS, it will be created automatically during the first run of the "get certificate" process for that SAN value.
 Set this switch False to have all SAN challenges routed through the IIS default website (such challenges will typically fail).
+If they do fail, you will need to create your SAN specific sites manually.

+    Note: each SAN value must be challenged and therefore SAN challenges must be routed through your web server just like your primary domain.
+          That means every SAN value must have a corresponding entry in the global internet DNS database.

+          When a new website is created in IIS for a new SAN value, by default it is setup to use the same physical path as the primary domain.

 -DoStagingTests=True

     Initial testing is done with the certificate provider staging network.
     Set this switch False to use the live production certificate network.

 -ExpirationDaysBeforeRenewal=30